What Do Most People Use CBD for?

 Of course, we also know CBD may be helpful for pets as well, and 8% also list pet care as a primary reason.

-Women tend to use CBD for health reasons, including improved relaxation, stress and anxiety relief, and pain relief for muscles, joints, and headaches compared to men.
-Men are more likely to use CBD more socially and for spiritual use as well as to improve sleep.
+Women and men tend to explore CBD for different reasons.
+Women are more likely to use CBD for general wellness and relaxation, while men are more likely to use CBD socially and for spiritual use as well as to improve sleep.

 Not everyone has jumped on the CBD bandwagon as of yet.
 For instance, 30% report they just haven’t found a product that appeals to them, another 25% aren’t familiar enough with CBD and its benefits, 16% have found CBD products don’t fit into their budgets, and 13% are concerned about side effects.